Institute of Development Studies: Structure and research

 IDS consists of ten research clusters or teams which concentrate their research on specific angles of development.

 IDS has engaged in teaching since 1973 when the first MPhil course in development began.
 Currently it teaches at postgraduate and doctorate level and has been awarded accreditation for its teaching programme by the European Association of Development Research and Training Institutes (EADI).

 IDS offers eight master's courses and one PhD degree.

 Funding

-IDS is a registered charity.
-The top five funders of IDS are:
+IDS is a registered charity with no core funding.
+The top funders of IDS are: